Multiply (website): Unlimited Photo Sharing

 All accounts on Multiply included the ability to add an unlimited number of photos.
 In addition to being able to share photos with contacts on Multiply, users could also let non-Multiply members see even their private photos by using the "share" link.

 Multiply offered limited editing capabilities for photos: Photos could be rotated and a variety of picture frames can be added.
-Using the Multiply Media Locker users could crop photos, eliminate red eye, retouch photos, adjust contrast, exposure, and saturation.
+Using the Multiply Media Locker users could crop photos, eliminate red eye, retouch photos, and adjust contrast, exposure, and saturation.
 There was also an Auto Fix function that adjusted photos with one click.
 All of the adjustments were reversible until clicked to apply them.

 Photos in albums could be embedded into other posts or replies on Multiply, or they could be hotlinked outside of Multiply, in which case a watermark is added.

 Multiply had partnered with QOOP for photo printing and other photo services.

 Multiply had an Auto Uploading tool which automatically uploads your photos into your Media Locker where they are stored until you choose to share them.
-For premium users the full size original was stored indefinitely.
+For premium users, the full-size original was stored indefinitely.

 Videos

-Users could easily upload videos directly to Multiply, or they could pull video in from YouTube, Photobucket, Google Video, Metacafe, or myspacetv.com.
+Users could easily upload videos directly to Multiply, or they could pull videos from YouTube, Photobucket, Google Video, Metacafe, or myspacetv.com.
 Free users could upload up to 10 minutes (or 100mb of video footage).
 Premium members had a limit of 20 minutes (or 200mb).

 Calendar

-Users could post calendar entries for themselves, for their contacts, their network or even for public access (enabling users to keep personal entries, such as doctor appointments, private, while allowing a wider audience for such entries as a fund raising event that is open to the public).
+Users could post calendar entries for themselves, for their contacts, their network or even for public access (enabling users to keep personal entries, such as doctor appointments, private, while allowing a wider audience for such entries as a fundraising event that is open to the public).

 Users had access to an aggregated calendar on their Inbox page that collects all of their calendar entries as well as those of their contacts and displays them in one calendar feed.

-Calendar entries, as with all entries on Multiply, could be discussed within the calendar entry post, enabling members to not only announce an event, but discuss it as well.
+Calendar entries, as with all entries on Multiply, could be discussed within the calendar entry post, enabling members to not only announce an event but discuss it as well.

 Reviews

-Users could add reviews to their website, not only rating and explaining their view on the product, but discussing it as well with friends and family.
-Reviews used a 5 star system so both those who post and those who reply can rate how well they liked a product.
+Users could add reviews to their website, not only rating and explaining their view on the product but discussing it as well with friends and family.
+Reviews used a 5-star system so both those who post and those who reply can rate how well they liked a product.